PRO-2684/gadgets/scrollbar_mod/README.md

     - `Always-Visible`: The scrollbar background is always visible
     - `Always-Hidden`: The scrollbar background is always hidden
 - `Opacity`: Set the opacity of the scrollbar
+- `Smooth Scroll`: Enable smooth scrolling behavior (when you click on anchors)
-- `Force`: Try to override site-defined scrollbar styles (not recommended)
+- `Force`: Try to override site-defined scrollbar styles and scroll behavior

 ## Mod Features